-These muffins have a full top just like the bakeries have.
-These pumpkin muffins have a buttery streusel topping and are drizzled with a spiced vanilla glaze.
+These pumpkin muffins have a full top just like the bakeries have.
+These pumpkin spice muffins have a buttery streusel topping and are drizzled with a spiced vanilla glaze.

 To get the full top muffin like the bakeries, adjust the oven from 425° to 350° after baking for 5 minutes.
-This allows the muffins to be crisp on the outside and still allow them to moist on the inside.
+This allows the muffins to be crispy on the outside and still allow them to moisten on the inside.